rahulsingh737/Java/Web Services/README.md

 }

-//if JSON data is coming it can be set and get in a way like public class Data {
+//if JSON data is coming it can be set and get in a way like inside a Java class in some package

+public class Data {

 	private String firstname;